cloudcdh/ubmacbot/README.md

 1. Add your own GitHub Credentials as `GitHubMail` and `GitHubName`.
 2. Add your GitHub Personal Access Token as `GH_TOKEN` with most of the admin-read-write permissions (but not with delete permission).
-3. Add the mirrorbot repo url as `BotRepoSlug`.
+3. Add the last two part of mirrorbot repo address as `BotRepoSlug`.
+For example: "lzzy12/python-aria-mirror-bot" when you want to use the original repo.
 4. Add Gist URL for `config.env`, `credentials.json` and `token.pickle.b64` (base64 data of token) as `ConfigSlug`, `CredsSlug` and `PickleSlug`.
+Remember, these three values are full URL.
 5. Add your DockerHub Credentials as `DOCKER_USERNAME` and `DOCKERHUB_TOKEN` (API Token, or specify `DOCKER_PASSWORD` as password).
 6. Optionally, give a name for your bot's Docker Image Tag as `BotName` if you want to upload it to your personal DockerHub Registry.
+Never upload the image as public container repository as it will leak all your bot credentials.

 ### Some Information